-Attention Teachers!
+Attention Educators!
 If you are using the 53-Word Story Contest in your classroom, please send an email to our publisher at Kevin@Press53.com for a free copy of What Dwells between the Lines.
+We created this anthology especially for you!

 Our FREE Monthly 53-Word Story Contest